Bobby Zarem: Savannah Film Festival

 In 1998, the Savannah Film Festival was a year old and based at the Savannah College of Art and Design (SCAD) when Zarem took over its program, a job he would maintain until 2013.
-Every year, the festival honors excellence in film and rewards prizes to nurture young talent.
-Zarem was responsible for drawing A-list names to the event and often met with SCAD students in an advisory capacity.
+The festival honors excellence in film and rewards prizes to nurture young talent.
+Zarem was responsible for attracting A-list names to the event and often met with SCAD students in an advisory capacity.
 In 2010, Zarem moved back to Savannah and received the festival's Lifetime Achievement Award.

-Four years later, the Savannah Film Festival chose not to renew its contract with Zarem.
-He filed a lawsuit, claiming that the festival fired him for reporting a sexual predator who had allegedly assaulted four women who Zarem said complained to him directly.
-"I went to warn [SCAD president] Paula Wallace.
-She told me she was going to launch an investigation.
-Instead, she launched a coverup," Zarem said.
-SCAD claims that it was forced to close its investigation because Zarem would not name the women who had reported being assaulted.
-Zarem's lawyer countered that Zarem did not have the victims' permission to reveal their names.
-Though Zarem was never reinstated, the alleged perpetrator was removed from campus.